zp4rker/cliclock/README.md

 # Cli clock

-A CLI clock that displays the time in 24 or 12 hour time format (with seconds).
+A CLI clock that displays the time in 24 or 12 hour format.

 ## Installation